-- priority=(priority) An integer in [-4,3] (treated as 0 if omitted), or a pair of these integers {(stretch), (shrink)} (version 2 only).
+priority=(priority) An integer in [-4,3] (treated as 0 if omitted), or a pair of these integers {(stretch), (shrink)} (version 2 or later).
 This is used only in line adjustment with priority by luatexja-adjust (see Subsection 11.3).
-Higher value means the glue is easy to stretch, and is also easy to shrink. - kanjiskip_natural= $\langle num \rangle$, kanjiskip_stretch= $\langle num \rangle$, kanjiskip_shrink= $\langle num \rangle$ - These keys specifies the amount of the natural width of kanjiskip (the stretch/shrink part, respectively) which will be inserted in addition to the original JFM glue.
-Default values of them are all 0.
+Higher value means the glue is easy to stretch, and is also easy to shrink.